 ‘How can we do things in a different and better way?’
 It is a question you should be asking all the time.
 Only then, you will be able to organize your processes in the most efficient and effective possible manner.
 Co-creation can be very fruitful in this context: by involving your customers or suppliers in your innovation process, you can work on securing your organizational future while strengthening your relationships.

 Incidentally, don’t forget to make participants in an experimental project sign a document which states that you may not yet meet all requirements during this stage.
 At the same time, tell them you firmly believe that your efforts will be advantageous in the near future.

 3. Team and company culture with adaptive power

 The world is innovating at a rapid speed, and management can’t afford to lag behind.
 For example, when flex working found its way to offices all around the globe, many organizations quickly redesigned their interiors to welcome the concept.

 No more office booths or assigned desks: even CEOs should sit randomly at any desk available at the moment.
 It sounded great, but in many cases, management had claimed its ‘own’ corner within a month.
 The result: work processes were not adapted to new ways of working, and nothing improved.

-In our upcoming blogs, we will discuss how you can recognize and eliminate such innovation killers!
+In our other innovation blogs, we will discuss how you can recognize and eliminate such innovation killers!